willarmy20/blogProject/README.md

 ## <p align="center">About this project 📝</p>
 <hr>
   Game Lounge is a blog page simliar to Reddit.
 Its a place where users can chat about anything related to games!!!
+You have to be side in to be able to create community for on this site.
 <br>
 <br>
 <br>